Skip to main content

 Unicast URL scheme: rtp://@:port - When using unicast the device waits for incoming audio on the specified port.
 The “@” symbol is used to indicate the self-IP address of the IPAC device.

-When using any RTP static payloads the URL schema is a standard one and looks like this:
+• When using any RTP static payloads the URL schema is a standard one, there is no need to specify decoder settings:

 where any one of the following values can be assigned to the fields above: